rsiregar/wowchemytemp/content/home/wip.md

 +++
-# Works in Progress section created with the Pages widget.
+# Work in Progress section created with the Pages widget.
 # This section displays recent blog posts from `content/wip/`.

 widget = "pages"  # See https://sourcethemes.com/academic/docs/page-builder/